colinh09/colinh09/README.md

 # Hello, I'm Colin Hwang

-I'm a student and software/machine learning engineer based in the NYC area, currently pursuing both a B.Eng. and M.Eng. in electrical engineering at The Cooper Union.
-My primary interests lie in machine learning and database management.
+I'm a recent graduate with a B.Eng. and M.Eng. in comptuer engineering at The Cooper Union.
+My primary interests lie in full stack development and AI/ML.

 ## Technologies & Tools